megachivo/Databricks-ManagedVNET-to-VNET-Injection/README.md

 # Azure Databricks VNet Injection Updater

-This project provides scripts to automate the process of updating an Azure Databricks workspace to use VNet Injection (or updating its VNet configuration), as described in the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/databricks/security/network/classic/update-workspaces).
+This project provides a PowerShell script to automate the process of updating an Azure Databricks workspace to use VNet Injection (or updating its VNet configuration), as described in the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/databricks/security/network/classic/update-workspaces).

 ## Prerequisites

 - **Azure CLI (`az`)**: Installed and logged in.
-- **`jq`**: Installed (required for Bash script only).
-- **PowerShell**: Required for the `.ps1` script (standard in Azure Cloud Shell).
+- **PowerShell**: Required to run the script (available in Azure Cloud Shell).

-## Usage (PowerShell)
+## Usage

-Ideal for running in the Azure Portal (Cloud Shell).
+This script is ideal for running in the **Azure Cloud Shell** (PowerShell mode).

 ```powershell
 ./update_databricks_vnet.ps1 `